-tax on the privilege of cultivating, manufacturing, producing, processing, preparing, storing, providing, donating, selling, or distributing cannabis or cannabis products by a licensee."
+State Law: State law imposes a 15% cannabis excise tax on purchasers of cannabis products41 as well as a tax on harvested cannabis flower and leaves.42 State law also allows a local jurisdiction to "impose a tax on the privilege of cultivating, manufacturing, producing, processing, preparing, storing, providing, donating, selling, or distributing cannabis or cannabis products by a licensee."43

-Rationale & Points: By imposing a local tax on cannabis businesses, a local jurisdiction can better control pricing of products as well as ensure that tax revenue is kept and spent locally.
+Rationale & Points: By imposing a local tax on cannabis businesses, a local jurisdiction can better control the pricing of products as well as ensure that tax revenue is kept and spent locally.
 Local taxes may also play a role in decreasing youth use by making price-conscious youth less likely to purchase and use cannabis products.
 A jurisdiction that imposes a cannabis tax on any type of cannabis business or product is awarded six points.

-Dedicated Tax Revenue (6 points)
+Dedicated Tax Revenue (Max 6 points)

 Description: Cannabis-related tax revenue should be reinvested in communities at greatest risk of substance abuse and poor health outcomes.
 The benefits of any tax revenue should also be kept and utilized within those communities that were most negatively impacted by the war on drugs and cannabis-related incarcerations.
 For example, revenues can be dedicated to substance abuse prevention or youth development.
-We recommend that local tax revenue not be used to further expand law enforcement budgets as has occurred widely.
+We recommend that local tax revenue not be used to further expand law enforcement budgets as has occurred widely.44

 State Law: State law mandates that state cannabis tax revenue go first to pay for reasonable costs associated with implementing the cannabis program.
 After costs, portions of remaining funds are allotted for university-based public health related research (\$10,000,000), highway safety research related to cannabis impairment (\$3,000,000), community reinvestments grant program (\$10,000,000 progressing to \$50,000,000 in 2022-2023), and medical cannabis research (\$2,000,000).
-Of any remaining funds, sixty percent of those remaining funds go to a youth education, prevention, early intervention and treatment fund.
+Of any remaining funds, sixty percent of those remaining funds go to a youth education, prevention, early intervention, and treatment fund.45